czucker/genco/wp-content/plugins/ultimate-posts-widget/readme.txt

 = Filters =

 **upw_enqueue_styles** *(boolean)*
 Allows changing whether to load the template CSS file(s).

 **upw_wp_query_args** *(array)*
 Allows changing the WP_Query arguments for the widget.

 **upw_custom_template_path** *(string)*
 Allows changing the default custom template path.

 = Templates =

 **legacy**
 As of version 2.0.0 we changed the widget HTML markup.
 For installs prior to 2.0.0 you can use the legacy template to retain the old HTML markup and compatibility.

 **standard**
 The new standard template as of version 2.0.0.
 It features better HTML5 markup, improved styling on various themes without the need for custom CSS, and hfeed microformat.

 **custom**
 As of version 2.0.0 you can now provide your own custom template files.
 To do this, create a directory named `upw` in your theme and copy a template from the plugin's `templates` directory.
 Edit as needed.

 Then, in the widget settings under the *Display* tab, choose *Custom* from the *Template* drop down.
 In the *Custom Template Name* field that appears and enter the file name of your template (excluding .php).
 For example, if your template is named `custom.php` then enter `custom` in the *Custom Template Name* field.

+= Images sizes =

+*As of version 2.0.0, the plugin no longer supports setting custom image sizes from the widget options panel.*

+To change image sizes you can either edit the built-in sizes (thumbnail, medium, and large) or define a custom image size in your theme `functions.php`.

+**Edit built-in image sizes:** Go to *Settings > Media* and change the image sizes as desired.
+Once image sizes are changed you will need to regenerate thumbnails to update any existing images.
+This can be done with [AJAX Thumbnail Rebuild](https://wordpress.org/plugins/ajax-thumbnail-rebuild/) or [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) plugins.
+Note that this will affect image sizes for the entire site.

+**Define a custom image size:** Edit your `functions.php` file and add a new image size with the `add_image_size` function.
+See the [WordPress codex for documentation](http://codex.wordpress.org/Function_Reference/add_image_size).
+Once the function is added, your custom size will be available to select from the widget options.
+Like editing a built-in size, you will need to regenerate thumbnails for existing images.

+Example:

+`<?php add_image_size( 'my-custom-size', 800, 600, false ); ?>`

 = Thumbnail images are not displaying =